Belfield, New South Wales: History

 The place name of "Belfield" was first gazetted in 1977.
 The official boundaries for Belfield were re-gazetted during August 1993 together with all other suburbs in the Canterbury Local Government Area, and again in 1995.

 Three streets are named after World War I sites of importance to Australians; Bazentin Street (after the town Bazentin in the Somme, France, site of the Battle of Bazentin Ridge in July 1916), Persic Street (after the SS Persic, a ship that transported Australian soldiers to Europe during the war) and Mena Street (after Mena Camp, Egypt, an AIF training base prior to the Gallipoli Campaign).
 A fourth street, Birdwood Avenue, is named after General William Birdwood, the ANZAC commander in Gallipoli.

 The majority of houses in Belfield were built after World War II, as public housing.
 Many of the houses have been turned over to private ownership since then.
 Australia's first Pizza Hut opened in Belfield in April 1970, but closed in 1998.

 In 2023, what was at that time the northern part of Belfield which was within the Municipality of Strathfield (north of Punchbowl Road and south of the Cooks River and Cox Creek) was separated from the southern part within the City of Canterbury-Bankstown and became part of Strathfield South, from which it was (until then) separated by the Cooks River.

 Location

 Belfield has a mixture of residential, light industrial and commercial areas.
 A small shopping strip is located along Burwood Road.
 The northern boundary of Belfield is Punchbowl Road.
 A crescent-shaped area north of Punchbowl Road and south of the Cooks River and its tributary, Coxs Creek, is in Strathfield Council and was formerly also part of Belfield, but in 2023 was transferred to the suburb of Strathfield South.
+The Metropolitan Goods Line marks the southwestern boundary for Belfield.